CompaqDisc/zippy/README.md

 Zippy aims to be a cycle-accurate emulator based off of the Zilog Z80 microprocessor.

 ## Project Status
-Basic emulation is not fully implemented!
-This will not run anything currently!
 Currently implementing M-Cycles and T-States.

 ## Goals